erikh2000/sl-web-face/README.md

 A library for animating faces on the web.
 It uses a web canvas for rendering.

-This is an early release for tire-kickers and curious folk.
-When the version goes to 1.0+, it can be considered production-ready.
-I won't bother publishing to NPM until then.

 ## Features
 * Animate faces to show 11 emotions, lid levels, blinking, eye attention, and speaking.
 * Faces are configured as a combination of individual parts including head, eyes, and mouth.